zakishaheen/LetsHack/Uneditted.md

 Soon the normalicy of the job kicks in.
 You have relationships, kids or other commitments and feel comfortable in them.
 To get thrown out of your comfort zone is the need of the hour for growth.
 Hackathons provide a controlled environment and platform to push yourself out of your comfortzone.
 Hackathons such as StartupWeekend force you to get out of your comfort zone as a developer and persue your product vision, get to the stage and pitch it and live up to the developer pristege you have gathered.
 Its a great place to challenge yourself into hustling to gain users, etc.

 #### Social Impact
-Increasingly governments are realizing the potential of engaging the community in helping it solve problems thru technology.
-With help of volunteers or sometimes even private organisations, they throw a civic hackathon.
+Increasingly governments are realizing the potential of engaging the community in helping the government solve civic problems thru technology.
+With help of volunteers and private organisations, public offices throw civic hackathons.
 CodeForAmerica and its spinoffs across the world are doing wonders in creating better communities and solving hard problems.
 Governments are also investing in collecting, cleaning and publicizing their data to rest of the world to hack on.
-Crime, Utility consumption and several other kinds of data are readily available now.
+Code.org is engaging with youth to prepare them for future hackathons.
+Transportation, Crime, Vegetation, Utility consumption and several other kinds of data are readily available now.
 This creates an unprecedented oppertunity for the people living in the mellenial era to solve problems are scale.
 Hackathons are the missing link between civics and capitalism.
 They connect the best minds busy to build the next great app or product to come and solve the next big problem, for a 100,000 people.

 Another social impact of hackathons is inspiring the upcoming gnerations to engage in meaningful, drug-free and fun events that not only streches their brain, it brings a sense of civics in them as well.